offen/offen/docs/docs/developing-offen/understanding-development-setup.md

 # Understanding the development setup

-When built for production use, Offen builds into a single binary file that includes the server application, as well as all static assets like Stylesheets and JavaScript files that it serves.
+When built for production use, Offen Fair Web Analytics builds into a single binary file that includes the server application, as well as all static assets like Stylesheets and JavaScript files that it serves.
 This is great for distribution, but it's a tedious process getting in the way of a rapid feedback cycle in development.
 This is why when running the development environment the following setup will be launched instead:

 - the `server` application starts and is routed as-is through an `nginx` reverse proxy.
 Package [refresh][] is used to live reload the application on code changes
 - on top of the server application, the routes for the client side sub-applications (the `auditorium`, the `vault`  and the `script`) are overridden by the `nginx` setup and routed to a [live-reloading development version][budo] of these subapps